aeh0/experiiiments/_drafts/2022-11-17-fellowship-update.markdown

 - Completing self-guided training in GitHub and Jekyll to set up a [static website to use as a blog](https://aeh0.github.io/experiiiments/2022/08/04/blog-like-a-hacker.html).
 As well as using this to document progress, it has formed part of my research – a proof of concept model for delivering free, secure hosting without adverts or branding.
 - Developing a proof of concept [Xerte-hosted website](https://xerte.cardiff.ac.uk/play_17356#page1) to support a student internship in the School of Welsh, testing its functionality and limitations.
 - Requirements gathering, design and delivery of a lecture on Digitisation and Digital Archives for all postgraduate students in the School of History, Archaeology and Religion, which has been authorised as a mandatory research methods session for future years.
 - Completing self-guided training in Wax to set up a [small demo online exhibition and digital archive](https://aeh0.github.io/wax-demo/).
 Supported by Jekyll, this is another means of providing free scholarly hosting without adverts or branding, as well as delivering IIIF images without centralised infrastructure.
-I have been documenting my methods and learning process on the blog, and it will form the basis of a tutorial for others to follow.
+I have been [documenting my methods and learning process via the blog](https://aeh0.github.io/experiiiments/2022/11/11/websites-with-wax.html), and this will form the basis of a tutorial for others to follow.
 - Continuing self-guided training in responsive web design via [Free Code Camp](https://www.freecodecamp.org/learn/2022/responsive-web-design/).

 **What work do you intend to undertake in the near future during your fellowship?**